Hatzalah

-Hatzalah, also spelled Hatzolah, (/hətˈsʌlə/; הַצָּלָה, /he/) is the title used by many Jewish volunteer emergency medical service (EMS) organizations serving mostly areas with Jewish communities around the world, giving medical service to patients regardless of their religion.
+Hatzalah, also spelled Hatzolah or Hatzola (/hətˈsʌlə/; הַצָּלָה, lit. 'rescue' or 'relief', /he/), is the title used by many Jewish volunteer emergency medical service (EMS) organizations serving mostly areas with Jewish communities around the world.
 Most local branches operate independently of each other, but use the common name.
-The Hebrew spelling of the name is always the same, but there are many variations in transliteration, such as Hatzolah, Hatzoloh, and Hatzola.
-It is also often called Chevra Hatzalah, which loosely translates as "Company of Rescuers", "Group of Rescuers", or "Rescue Squad".
-It is the largest volunteer medical group in the United States.

 History

 The original Hatzalah emergency medical services (EMS) was founded in Williamsburg, a neighborhood of Brooklyn, New York, by Hershel Weber in the late 1960s.
 His aim was to improve rapid emergency medical response in the community, and to mitigate cultural concerns of a Yiddish-speaking, Hasidic community.
 The idea spread to other Orthodox Jewish neighborhoods in the New York City area, and eventually to other regions, countries, and continents.
-Hatzalah is believed to be the largest volunteer ambulance service in the world.
-Chevra Hatzalah in New York has more than a thousand volunteer emergency medical technicians (EMTs) and paramedics who answer more than 70,000 calls each year with private vehicles and a fleet of more than 90 ambulances.
+Hatzalah is believed to be the largest volunteer ambulance service in the United States.

-Hatzalah organizations now function in Argentina, Australia, Austria, Belgium, Brazil, Canada, Israel, Mexico, Panama, Russia, South Africa, Switzerland, United Kingdom, Ukraine, and in 11 U.S. states: California, Connecticut, Florida, Illinois, Maryland, Michigan, New Jersey, New York, Pennsylvania, Texas, and Ohio.
-Hatzalah branches are currently being organized in other states as well.

-In Israel, there are two Hatzalah organizations operating on the national level: United Hatzalah (איחוד הצלה), and Tzevet Hatzalah (צוות הצלה).
-While United Hatzalah is inarguably the larger of the two organizations, in the past their volunteers were limited to direct response on-scene care, versus Tzevet Hatzalah volunteers, who are additionally licensed and authorized to provide emergency transport utilizing Magen David Adom ambulances.
-Currently United Hatzalah has a wide deployment of active ambulances and several Mobiles Intensive Care Units (always staffed by a specialist doctor and a paramedic) distributed in the greatest cities of Israel, which allows them to transport sick and injured to the nearest suitable medical center, for free.
+Hatzalah members were present at several operations such as the September 11 attacks and Surfside condominium collapse, and provided medical equipment to hospitals during the COVID-19 pandemic.
+In March 2026, four Hatzola ambulances were set on fire in London.